 • params (object, optional) — Configuration parameters:

-• include (array of strings, default: [“mean”]) — Types of embeddings to include (possible values: “mean”, “per_residue”, “cls”)
+• include (array of strings, default: [“mean”]) — Embedding types to include in the response (possible values: “mean”, “per_residue”, “cls”)

 • items (array of objects, min length: 1, max length: 8) — Input sequences: